DHTMLX/gantt-docs/data/desktop/highlighting_time_slots.md

 }}

 {{note
-Use the 'important' keyword to guarantee that the specified CSS property will be applied to the cell }}
+Use the 'important' keyword to guarantee that the specified CSS property will be applied to the cell.
+}}